chandlerc/blog/content/slides/2026-memory-safety-deep-1/6_migration.md

 ### Instead, our goals are:

-- Migrate C++ to Carbon
+- Mechanical migration of C++ to permissive Carbon
-- Safety annotations and safety checking only on Carbon code
+- Deploy safety annotations and safety checking in Carbon
-- **Incrementally**
+- **Incremental** steps for each these migrations
   - Fine-grained C++ → Carbon migration
   - Safety annotations can be introduced gradually
   - Flexible order and layering

-{{% note %}}

-FIXME: Chandler changed this to:

-- Mechanical migration of C++ to permissive Carbon
-- Deploy safety annotations and safety checking in Carbon
-- **Incremental** steps for each these migrations

-{{% /note %}}

 ---